 See, we all just want to be where the action is: who really wants to work from a little corner of the kitchen where there are smells and sounds and garbage bins?
-Our laptops will simply always find a way to sneak back into the living area.
+Our laptops will simply always find a way to sneak back into the living area or dining room table.

 Hanging Pot Racks